 - Visit the child's home.

-Please cooperate with your caseworker in taking these steps, which are authorized by law to complete the investigation.If necessary, CPS can seek a court order giving your caseworker permission to talk to or examine your children, visit your home, or get health records.
+Please cooperate with your investigator in taking these steps which are authorized by law to complete the investigation.If necessary, DFPS can seek a court order giving your investigator or caseworker permission to talk to or examine your children, visit your home, or get health records.

-First you should talk to your CPS caseworker or her/his supervisor.
+First, you should talk to your DFPS investigator or her or his supervisor.

-If you think CPS is handling your case improperly, and you can't resolve the issue with your caseworker or supervisor, you can contact the Office of Consumer Relations by calling 1-800-720-7777 or by email at OCR@dfps.state.tx.us .
+If you think DFPS is handling your case improperly, and you can't resolve the issue with your investigator, caseworker, or supervisor, you can contact the Office of Consumer Relations by calling 1-800-720-7777 or by email at OCR@dfps.state.tx.us .

-Your caseworker normally completes the investigation in 30 days.
-This investigation allows your caseworker to determine if:
+Your investigator normally completes the investigation in 30 days.
+This allows your investigator to determine if: